Spotify seeks to hire U.S. filings expert as bankers eye IPO

 Spotify raised $250 million in a funding round in November, making it one of the world's most richly capitalised start-ups.

-One senior banker with a global investment bank said that last year's fundraising meant the company would probably focus on further expansion so that it could go to the market with a flotation next year, when the company could be valued at as much as $7 billion to $8 billion.
+One investment banker said that last year's fundraising meant the company would probably focus on further expansion so that it could go to the market with a flotation next year, by when the company could be valued at as much as $7 billion to $8 billion.

 He said it would be advisable to employ expertise in filing the company's accounts to listing standards well in advance of any flotation.